Scottish Championships Relay

 At present no outside catering is expected due to the difficulty of vehicular access, although there may be a Scotjos tent selling cakes.

 Binning Wood is a flat forest with an unusual network of paths and rides originally laid out in the early 18th century thought to represent a plan of the major boulevards in Central Paris.
 Over the last 20 years it had become overrun with rhododendron.
 The majority of this has been cleared in time for the event, and the entire area has been professionally resurveyed by Stirling Services.
-The white forest is generally fast and clean underfoot, though in some places rhododendron brashings are present.
-In a few areas near to the start brambles are present, shown with vertical green stripe.
+The white forest is generally fast and clean underfoot, though in some places rhododendron brashings are present: these are marked with “slow run” vertical stripe where runnable, and “walk” where it is quicker to go round.
+In a few areas near to the start brambles are present, also shown with vertical green stripe.
 The dark green is truly impassible rhododedron.
 There are some substantial drainage ditches which have been recently dredged.
-In the south of the area, Binning Memorial Wood is a peaceful and idyllic burial ground which is out of bounds to orienteers: the boundaries of the area are obvious large features, but are not taped.
+In the north west of the area, Binning Memorial Wood is a peaceful and idyllic burial ground which is out of bounds to orienteers: the boundaries of the area are obvious large features, but are not taped.

 Surveyed and printed by Stirling Surveys based on Lidar data and photogrammetric plot in April/May 2017 to ISOM 2000 standard.